-A decile rank assigns a number to a decile:
+A decile rank assigns a number to each tenth:

-The higher your place in the decile rankings, the higher your overall ranking.
-For example, if you were in the 99th percentile for a particular test, that would put you in the decile ranking of 10.
-A person who scored very low (say, the 5th percentile) would find themselves in a decile rank of 1.
+The higher your place in the above rankings, the higher your overall ranking.
+For example, if you were in the 99th percentile for a particular test, that would put you in a ranking of 10.
+However, if you scored very low (say, the 5th percentile), then you would have a rank of 1.

 Why are Decile ranks used instead of percentiles of quartiles?

-Decile rankings are just another way to categorize data.
-Which system you use is usually a judgment call.
+Basically, ranks are just another way to categorize data and which system you use is usually a judgment call.
 For example, if you wanted to display class rankings on a pie chart, using deciles would make more sense that percentiles.
 That’s because a pie chart with 10-categories would be much easier to read than a pie chart with 99 categories.

 What is a Decile used for in Real Life?

-Deciles and decile ranks are used more often in real life than in the classroom.
+They are used significantly more often in real life than in the classroom.
 For example, Australia uses decile ranks to report drought data.
-Deciles 1-2 represent the lowest 20% (“much below normal”).
+Ranks of 1-2 represent the lowest 20% (“much below normal”).
 That means droughts that are “much below normal” don’t occur more than 20% of the time.

-Deciles are also commonly used for college admissions and high school rankings.
-For example, this chart from Roanoke College shows the high school decile rankings for the student body.
+They are also commonly used for college admissions and high school rankings.
+For example, this chart from Roanoke College shows the high school rankings for the student body.